Alfred Hitchcock once articulated the three fundamental prerequisites to create a great film. Here’s what he said:

 Source

-Now that you have the necessary background, you can think in terms of what you want to create.
+Now that you have the necessary background, you can think about what you want to create.
 What does your sales video represent, what’s the kind of content that your audience is more likely to enjoy?

 Subsequently, figure out where to place the video, the right platform can make a big difference in overall engagement and action.
 Remember, you don’t have to align your goals with competitors but with the audience at large.
 So, if you have any criticism of the competitors, make a note of that too.
 These will be the things you don't want to do.